Skip to main content

 To reduce risks, all re-used items and surfaces should be disinfected between uses.
 All policies and procedures should also be safety-focused to minimize exposures.

-Anyone who is at risk of accidental exposure to BBPs, whether or not they’re a healthcare worker, should undergo training and pass a bloodborne pathogens test.
-The list of professions that should go through BBP training includes (1,2,4):
+Anyone who is at risk of accidental exposure to BBPs, whether they’re a healthcare worker, should undergo training and pass a bloodborne pathogens test.
+The list of professions that should go through BBP training includes:

 This is not an exhaustive list.
-Anyone whose job could cause them to come in contact with blood, OPIM, or potentially contaminated items (like needles and syringes) should take an accredited BBP course.
+Anyone whose job could cause them to encounter blood, OPIM, or potentially contaminated items (like needles and syringes) should take an accredited BBP course.

 Ensure that you never use the same intravenous needle as someone else.
 If you’re getting a tattoo, get it from a credible tattoo parlor and make sure they are using gloves, sterile needles, and best safety practices to avoid contamination.
 Do not take sexual risks, always use protection, and be selective of your partners.
 If you come across blood — wet or dry — ensure proper cleaning protocol, including using something like bleach to destroy any pathogens that might be present.